Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 – There must be a measurement structure in place to ascertain whether the current roles and structures of the subsidiary Boards are adding value.
 This should be monitored on a regular basis and adjusted accordingly.

-– How is the Board incorporating strategy, risk, performance and sustainability into their decision making philosophy?
+– How are the Board of Directors incorporating strategy, risk, performance’ and sustainability into their decision-making philosophy?
 How is this managed and measured?

 – What about the directors themselves, are they spending their time effectively and efficiently in meetings and dealing only with material issues?
 Again, how is this being monitored and measured?

 As you can see from the level of detail in this one section of the requirements, the level of responsibility and accountability is huge.

 Next time we will have a look at the Directors responsibilities around the governance of risk.